dyyle02/AIP/Assignment 5/README.md

                 np[i] = (255,255,255)
             np.write()
 ```
 This is the code for when moving the crane down to try to grab a plushie. by clicking the red button, the LED will turn into a rainbow and will print "move_down" to tell Protopie to move the crane down to the plushies. sleep_ms(4000) is telling the code to wait 4 seconds until to executes the next lines of code.
 After waiting 4 seconds, it will randomly pick either "got nothing" (turn the LED red and move the crane back up), or pick at random "got ator", "got dexx", or "got pork".
 When this happens, the LED will turn green and based on what it picks, that message tells Protopie to change the opacity of that plushie to 100% and move the crane back up.
-After either is picked, teh code will print "restart" which will reset the crane and opacity of any plushie.
+After either is picked, the code will print "restart" which will reset the crane and opacity of any plushie.

 ``` Python